Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 The Harmony Ultimate remote provides many of the same capabilities of the Elite at a lower price tag.
 However, there are some notable design differences.
 Since we cover these in our review of the Elite vs the Ultimate, we won’t repeat those details here.
 Check the review link below if you are interested in learning more.
 Our thanks to Griffomedia for the helpful Ultimate video review.

-This remote has been discontinued by Logitech but it is still available on Amazon.
+This remote has been discontinued by Logitech but it is still available at Amazon.
 Logitech will still support the remote as well.

 The Harmony Companion is a great budget option if you’re looking for a high-end remote with many of the same features as the Elite and Ultimate.
 The obvious main difference is that the Companion doesn’t have an LCD touchscreen.
 Also, the home control buttons are limited to certain activities, which is not true on the Elite.
 However, you can use it with the Harmony app and Alexa for voice control.
 For example, you can ask Alexa to turn on the TV or to activate the “Watch a Movie activity described above.